 A beautiful painted full moon that is flown in or hung during the moon medley

 Sound is THE MOST IMPORTANT TECHNICAL ELEMENT of My Way.
 Sound reinforcement mattered to Sinatra and it will matter to your audiences.
 The cast sings 20+ vocal selections and it is vital that we hear the words and phrasing clearly without having to strain our ears.
-Sinatra was a true master in the art of using a microphone in performance.
+Vocalists of this era were true masters in the art of using a microphone in performance.
 Therefore, like Forever Plaid, Christmas My Way is intended to be performed using microphones as sound reinforcement.
 When possible wireless body mics should be used on each performer rather than using stand microphones.
 In addition to these microphones there should be one to four working “retro” Sony 50’s style microphones.
 Depending on the size of your theatre, you may also want to reinforce the piano or stand up bass.
 The show could also be performed using some variation of hand held microphones but I would make that a last option.
 My recommendation is to start sound rehearsals as soon as possible and locate the best sound engineer you can find to mix the show during each performance.

-Pianist/Musical Director This is perhaps the most important casting decision to be made for the production.
+This is perhaps the most important casting decision to be made for the production.
 This person controls almost everything about the production (tempo, style, energy, etc.).
 The perfect player would be an EXCELLENT sight reader, who not only has played musical theatre productions, but is in their soul also a jazz player.
 Much of the music is orchestrated in Sinatra’s favorite musical style, swing jazz.
 The score, while fully written out, is designed so that an accomplished musician can add his/her artistry to the performance.
 You need an outstanding player who is capable of managing the multitude of tempo, key and style changes that are written into the show’s medleys.
 On the other hand, a certain highly advanced skill level at improvisation is also extremely helpful.
 The original pianist/arranger/musical director, Vince di Mura, did not play the show the same way twice in over 300 performances and yet he never failed to support the singers or the dramatic action on stage.
 In many ways, this person becomes a fifth character in the production so look for a great musician who also has an interesting stage personality.
 This musician embodies the easy going Sinatra “cool,” He/she must be capable of assisting the cast members in finding this rather crucial albeit elusive quality in their performances.
 In all of our initial productions, this musician also served as Musical Director and conducted the stand up bass player and drummer from the piano during performance.